Reviews You Can Rely On

 Not great for ski touring

 Shell-only resort ski jackets have become increasingly popular, and if you ski in a warmer climate or on the most advanced slopes, you might see more hardshell jackets than insulated jackets.
-With the right layering system underneath, a shell jacket provides more versatility than an insulated jacket, allowing for use in a greater range of temperatures.
+With the right layering system underneath, a shell jacket provides more versatility than most insulated jackets, allowing for use in a greater range of temperatures.
 The Arc'teryx Sabre Jacket is our favorite shell because of its best-in-review weather resistance and excellent ventilation and comfort, all reasons why skiers might opt for a shell jacket instead of an insulated one.
 This jacket kept us dry and sheltered from the wind every time we took it out, including during big storms.
-It brings a loose, freeride cut and laid-back style to a field otherwise dominated by traditional jacket designs.
+It brings a loose, “freeride” cut and laid-back style to a field otherwise dominated by traditional jacket designs.
+Our lead tester noted that “Everyone comments on how this jacket is stylish and fashionable.

 As with any shell, warmth comes from the insulating layers worn underneath.
-If you are looking for a jacket that will keep you warm on the slopes without further thought, choose an insulated ski jacket.
-If you are intrigued by the idea of versatility and want to invest in various layers to wear under this shell jacket, the Sabre is the best that money can buy.
+If you are looking for a jacket that will keep you warm on the slopes without further thought, it might be best to choose an insulated ski jacket.
+If you are intrigued by the idea of versatility and want to invest in various layers to wear under this shell jacket, the Sabre is an excellent option.
 Expect to pay a lot for it, but not much more than other high-end Gore-Tex Pro shell jackets.
+And it's worth the price, as our lead tester noted, “I trust this jacket with my life when the weather gets wet and windy.”
 For a more affordable shell jacket, we recommend the REI Co-op First Chair GTX.

 Read more: Arc'teryx Sabre review